US Supreme Court appears skeptical of challenge to abortion pill access | Law-Order

 US Supreme Court appears skeptical of challenge to abortion pill access

-CONSCIENCE OBJECTIONS Liberal Justice Ketanji Brown Jackson asked about the apparent mismatch between the plaintiffs' purported legal injury and the relief they are seeking in the lawsuit, especially given that doctors with conscience objections can be exempt from performing abortions and related procedures.

 "They're saying, 'Because we object to having to be forced to participate in this procedure, we're seeking an order preventing anyone from having access to these drugs at all,'" Jackson said.
 "And I guess I'm just trying to understand how they could possibly be entitled to that."
-Jessica Ellsworth, the lawyer representing mifepristone maker Danco Laboratories, told the justices that the position taken by the plaintiffs would upend not just this medication but "virtually every drug approval" and risk evaluation and mitigation strategies (REMS) modification for a drug made by the FDA for decades.
+Jessica Ellsworth, the lawyer representing mifepristone maker Danco Laboratories, told the justices that the position taken by the plaintiffs would upend not just this medication but "virtually every drug approval" and risk evaluation changes for medications made by the FDA for decades.

-The justices are reviewing an August decision by the New Orleans-based 5th U.S. Circuit Court of Appeals that faulted the FDA's decisions in 2016 and 2021 to ease access to mifepristone.
+The 2022 lawsuit challenged the FDA's approval of the pill and its actions since then to broaden access.
+A federal judge's ruling that would have effectively pulled the drug off the market was narrowed by the New Orleans-based 5th U.S. Circuit Court of Appeals last year to cover 2016 and 2021 FDA actions that made it more widely available.
 The 5th Circuit's ruling remains on hold pending the Supreme Court's review.
 A ruling is expected by the end of June.

-The FDA gave mifepristone regulatory approval in 2000.
-It has said that after decades of use by millions of women in the United States and around the world, mifepristone has proven "extremely safe," and that "study after study" has shown that "serious adverse events are exceedingly rare."
-The plaintiffs in 2022 challenged the FDA's actions approving and widening access to mifepristone.

-The plaintiffs, led by the Alliance for Hippocratic Medicine, contend that the FDA acted contrary to its mandate to ensure medications are safe in easing the restrictions on mifepristone, violating a federal law governing the actions of regulatory agencies.
 Biden, seeking a second term in office in the Nov.
 5 U.S. election, is an outspoken advocate for abortion rights.
-He and his fellow Democrats have sought to make abortion rights a central theme against Republicans ahead of the election.
+He and his fellow Democrats have sought to this a central theme against Republicans ahead of the election.

-Hundreds of abortion-rights and anti-abortion demonstrators held raucous rallies in front of the court building.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)